 New students register at an assigned date and time.
-Registration times for new arts and science students is determined by the date of application to the College.
-Registration times for new career and limited enrolment program students are determined by the date and time assigned to their program.
+Registration time for new arts and science students is determined by the date of application to the College.
+Registration times for new limited enrolment program students are determined by the date and time assigned to their program.